Copyright Deer and Coyote 2021 | All Rights Reserved.

 So why am I writing all this?
 Haha!
 Your guess is as good as mine?!
 I don’t really know.

-But I have an inkling it is because I will be going off of social media indefinitely.
-It just is not serving me anymore.
-And I guess I wanted to send some encouragement to all of you out there facing the unknown world of physically distancing.
+I guess I wanted to send some encouragement to all of you out there facing the unknown world of physically distancing.
 And yes, I am well aware that many of you are not ‘isolated’ alone and are in fact stuck at home with demanding little (and big) people.
 However, the principles are the still the same.

 Do not squander this gift.